Best Women’s Running Tights of 2025

 What are the best running tights for women?

-Before committing to a pair of tights, consider the type of running you do and your needs for tights.
-Is durability at the top of your priority list, or do you want a lot of reflective material, like that found on the CEP Reflective Tights, to ensure that cars can see you when you’re running on roads at night?
-In the end, the best tights are the ones that fit you well and stay in place when you run.
+Before committing to a pair of tights, consider your type of running.
+Is durability a top priority, or do you want a lot of reflective material, like that found on the CEP Reflective Tights, to ensure that cars can see you on the roads at night?
+In the end, the best tights are the ones that fit you well.

 What materials are running pants made out of?

 Adding spandex or elastane to the fabric provides stretch and flexibility, allowing for a full range of motion during your run.
-This is particularly important in tights that you want to be skin-tight without being restrictive.
-Nylon is also commonly used and is known for its durability.
-We appreciated the higher nylon content of the Tracksmith Turnover Tights, which increased their durability.
-Tights with nylon, including the REI Co-op Swiftland 7/8 Running Tights, are less likely to tear or wear out quickly, making them suitable for trail running or other rugged conditions.
+This is particularly important since you want skin-tight tights without being restrictive.
+The Tracksmith Turnover Tights contain a high amount of nylon, a material known for its durability.
+Nylon tights, including the REI Co-op Swiftland 7/8 Running Tights, are less likely to tear or wear out quickly, making them suitable for trail running or other rugged conditions.

 Best Running Tights for Women - wearing tights for sun protection in New Zealand